fjp/ppp/ch3-objects_types_and_values/ch3-review.md

 they don’t fit on a screen, and are hard to read quickly.

 C++ implementations use underscores to separate words in an identifier, such as element_count, rather than alternatives, such as elementCount and ElementCount.
-C++ never uses names with all capital letters, such as ALL_CAPITAL_LETTERS, because that’s conventionally reserved for macros (§27.8 and §A.17.2).
+C++ never uses names with all capital letters, such as `ALL_CAPITAL_LETTERS`, because that’s conventionally reserved for macros (§27.8 and §A.17.2).

 We should use an initial capital letter for types we define, such as `Square` and `Graph` or following the MISRA C style: